Skip to main content

 Evaluation

-Specific assessment tests: 50% (divided into a midterm and a final exam in equal parts (25% each)Recoverable activity.
+• Specific assessment tests: 50% (divided into a partial exam and a final exam in equal parts (25% each); recoverable activity

-All activities must exceed the 4.0 to be able to do the weighted average.
-And in the case of specific assessment tests or exams, the average of each of them must be 5 or higher.
+All activities must exceed 4.0 in order to make the weighted average.
+And, in the case of specific assessment tests or exams, the average of each of them must be 5 or higher.

-In the recovery phase the student will be able to access the recuperable activities as long as these do not exceed the 50% of the subject.
+In the recuperation phase, the student can access recuperable activities as long as they do not exceed 50% of the subject.

 Methodology